LWC Data Viewer

 How it Works

 Let's look at a sample Account in Salesforce and see what the end user experience feels like.
-First, click into the tab we've set up that houses multiple GRAX lightning data viewer components.
 This account record as well as all children must exist in GRAX in order for the components to display data correctly.

-• You can sort any column in ascending or descending order by clicking the column name
+• You can sort any column in ascending or descending order by clicking the icon to the right of the column name

 • ID fields show as hyperlinked and take the user to the relevant GRAX detail page